 Select the desired folder in the Capture One folder, for example, the Presets60 folder to copy presets files into the respective tool folders.
 I discuss this in more detail below.

 If you need access to this user’s Library folder often, move this user-Library folder to the sidebar of the Finder for faster access.

-Please note that on Mac there are also two system related Library folders, which you should not use for the purpose outlined in this blog.
+Please note that on Mac there are also two system-related Library folders, which you should not use for the purpose outlined in this blog.
 Focus on the single Library folder within the user’s Home folder.
-Using the wrong Library folder is the most common error in this scenario resulting in users complaining that Presets they bought and installed do not show up in Capture One.
+Using the wrong Library folder is the most common error in this scenario resulting in users complaining that Presets they bought and installed does not show up in Capture One.

 AppData Folder on Windows

 On Windows 8 and 10 you open Explorer and browse to your user’s Home folder.
-The full path is typically:
+The full path is typical:

 Now, continue browsing the following path: